 In parallel, the global reflection has already led to a concrete outcome, known as an ‘early harvest’, concerning the inclusion of a dialogue process in the examination of nominations.
 This process allows for dialogue between the Evaluation Body and submitting States to clarify minor issues identified in nomination files through a simple question and answer process (Decision 13.COM 10).
 Based on the positive experience gained from the 2019 cycle, which included this possibility on an experimental basis, the eighth session of the General Assembly of the States Parties to the 2003 Convention in September 2020 revised the Operational Directives to formalize the dialogue process (Resolution 8.GA 10).

 The reflection process continued with a consultation with experts, including a category VI expert meeting, which took place between March and May 2021 and a meeting of an open-ended intergovernmental working group in July (Part I) and September (Part II) 2021.

-The sixteenth session of the Committee (UNESCO Headquarters, Paris, 13 to 18 December 2021) provided an opportunity to engage in further intergovernmental discussions on this topic and for proposing relevant revisions to the Operational Directives for possible adoption by the ninth session of the General Assembly in June/July 2022.
+The sixteenth session of the Committee (UNESCO Headquarters, Paris, 13 to 18 December 2021) provided an opportunity to engage in further intergovernmental discussions on this topic.
+It endorsed a set of draft amendments to the Operational Directives for the implementation of the Convention, which will be submitted to the ninth session of the General Assembly in July 2022.

 |4 to 9 December 2017